Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   Once we run this program we get a number of URLs printed on our terminal. "
 image9: /images/codeterminal.png
 imageAlt9: code terminal of URLs
-caption9: List of URLs printed on our terminal
+caption9: List of editorial page URLs printed on our terminal
 paragraph10: >-
-  <h2 id="step4">Using Excel to Tidy Our Data:</h2>
+  <h2 id="step4">Step Four: Using Excel to Tidy Our Data:</h2>

   <p>Once we have a list of editorial page URLs we can move onto stage two of the process.
 First, we simply copy and paste the terminal code into Excel to tidy up the data.
 We can remove any duplicates, filter for URLs not containing “pageId=” and delete them, and prepare the new structure for storing this list of URLs in a Python list.
 This stage could be handled as part of the Python program itself, but sometimes I find Excel easier to visualize the data. </p>
 image10: /images/excelurls.png